No products in the cart.

 The weather was warm and sunny with a light breeze, perfect for the beginning of June.
 The high level of service was apparent from the beginning, as our server met us at the door from the moment we arrived and led us through the restaurant to our table.
 We were lucky enough to be seated by the window with a full view of the Japanese Maple Trees.
 The space was bright and calm yet friendly and welcoming.
 The restaurant floor was flooded with natural light from the windows, which was accentuated with house music, modern art and minimalist furniture all set in beige tones.

 Of course, HealthyTokyo visited Keisuke Matsushima to sample Sugar Meat – well most of us.
 HealthyTokyo has a diverse team hailing from the US, Australia, Sweden, Canada, the Philippines and Japan.
 Each one of us has our healthy habits and food requirements.
-Yuko is vegan, while David and 1 prefer a low-carb diet.
 No problem for the healthiest Michelin star restaurant in Tokyo.
-They kindly prepared a special vegan meal for Yuko that gave the Sugar Meat some competition.
+They kindly prepared a special vegan meal too that gave the Sugar Meat some competition.

 The Soup Course

 Then came the soup course.
 The chilled soups paired well with the balmy June weather.
 David and I had creamy white asparagus soup, topped with a savory consommé.
 The vegan version was a chilled green pea soup, fresh, green and reminiscent of early summer.
 The soups were stylishly served in shot glasses.